MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/turning-off-pricing-dimension.md

 | Senior Systems Engineer|Contoso US|Hour| 150| USD|

-When you turn off **Standard Title** as the pricing dimension, and the Project Service pricing engine searches for a price, it will only use the **Org Unit** value from the input context.
+When you turn off **Standard Title** as the pricing dimension, and the pricing engine searches for a price, it will only use the **Org Unit** value from the input context.
 If the **Org Unit** of the input context is “Contoso US”, the result will be non-deterministic because both the rows will match.
-To avoid this scenario, when you create **Role Price** records, Project Service validates that the combination of dimensions is unique.
+To avoid this scenario, when you create **Role Price** records, the system validates that the combination of dimensions is unique.
 If the dimension is turned off after the **Role Price** records are created, this constraint can be violated.
 Therefore, it is required that before you turn off a dimension, you delete all **Role Price** and **Role Price Markup** rows that have that dimension value populated.